-We do not currently have an active or visible trading market.
 We cannot predict whether an active market for our Common Stock will ever develop in the future.
 In the absence of an active trading market:

-- Investors may have difficulty buying and selling or obtaining market quotations; - Market visibility for shares of our Common Stock may be limited; and - A lack of visibility for shares of our Common Stock may have a depressive effect on the market price for shares of our Common Stock.
+• Investors may have difficulty buying and selling or obtaining market quotations;

+- Market visibility for shares of our Common Stock may be limited; and - A lack of visibility for shares of our Common Stock may have a depressive effect on the market price for shares of our Common Stock.

-Our Common Stock is quoted over-the-counter on a market operated by OTC Markets Group, Inc. These markets are relatively unorganized, inter-dealer, over-the-counter markets that provide significantly less liquidity than NASDAQ or the NYSE MKT.
-No assurances can be given that our Common Stock, even if quoted on such markets, will ever actively trade on such markets, much less a senior market like NASDAQ or NYSE MKT.
+Assuming we can find market makers to establish quotations for our Common Stock, we expect that our Common Stock will be quoted over-the-counter on a market operated by OTC Markets Group, Inc. These markets are relatively unorganized, inter-dealer, over-the-counter markets that provide significantly less liquidity than NASDAQ or the NYSE AMEX.
+No assurances can be given that our Common Stock, even if quoted on such markets, will ever actively trade on such markets, much less a senior market like NASDAQ or NYSE AMEX.
 In this event, there would be a highly illiquid market for our Common Stock and you may be unable to dispose of your Common Stock at desirable prices or at all.
 Moreover, there is a risk that our Common Stock could be delisted from its current tier of the OTC Market, in which case our stock may be quoted on markets even more illiquid.